mariavasss/robonomics.network/content/posts/robobank-introduction.md

 If Robonomics is readily available, then the functionality of the parachain will expand in the direction of automating the services that surround us in the real world:

-* Acala will be able to integrate its DeFI instruments into terminals and payment points.
+* Acala will be able to integrate its DeFI tools into payment terminals and points.
 * Plasm and Moonbeam will be able to provide control over the implementation of the terms of a smart contract to modern homes, offices, cars and any other IoT oracles.
-* Darwinia will be able to issue NFT tokens linked to 3D printer log, robot drawing or AI-generated music composition.
+* Darwinia will be able to issue NFT tokens linked to 3D printer log, robot's drawing or AI-generated music composition.
-* Phala will be able to increase the level of privacy of user applications, with which we control IoT devices in our personal space.
+* Phala will be able to increase the level of privacy of user applications that we use to control IoT devices in our personal space.
 * etc.